 The course catalog does not show dates for the months I am looking to apply- how should I request the correct dates on my application form?

-There are dates up to May 2023 in the course catalog currently.
-The course catalog is updated in April for the following academic year (2022 - 2023), however students should still apply 6 months in advance of their earliest requested elective dates.
+- The course catalog is updated in April for the following academic year; however, students still need to apply 6 months in advance of their earliest requested elective dates.

-On your application, use the current catalog’s date ranges and elective options offered.
-If necessary, we will ask you to update this form once the new catalog has been released.
+- On your application, use the current catalog’s date ranges and elective options offered.

 If I email the clinical department, can they tell me if there is an elective spot for me?